 Job Description Summary

-Please provide a cover letter addressed to the members of the search committee, a curriculum vita, a teaching statement, and a writing sample (approximately 25-30 pages).
-At least three confidential letters of recommendation must be sent via email to firstname.lastname@example.org.
-The position may begin as early as June 1, 2020.
-Applications will be processed from March 30, 2020 until the position is filled.
+Please provide a cover letter addressed to the members of the search committee, a curriculum vitae, a teaching statement, copies of course evaluations (if available), and a writing sample.
+At least three confidential letters of recommendation must be sent via email to [email protected] The position will begin on July 1, 2022.
+Applications arriving by April 1, 2022, will be given priority consideration.

 For additional information, please contact Dr. Michael Lamb at [email protected]

-- Develops teaching resources and syllabi related to leadership, character, and entrepreneurship.
+- Develops at least two new syllabi and teaching resources related to leadership and character.

-- Works collaboratively with faculty, staff, and postdoctoral fellows in the Program for Leadership and Character and Center for Entrepreneurship to advance the work of the programs.
+- Works collaboratively with faculty, staff, and postdoctoral fellows in the Program for Leadership and Character and Interdisciplinary Humanities Program to advance the research, teaching, and programming of both programs.

-- Presents research findings and represents the Program and Center at relevant academic conferences and educational convenings.
+- Pursues relevant academic research, presents research in academic contexts, and represents both programs at relevant academic conferences and educational convenings.

 Required Education, Knowledge, Skills, Abilities: